Zanclean flood: Consequences

 The Zanclean flood created the Strait of Gibraltar; it is doubtful that tectonic or volcanic events could have created the strait since the main plate boundaries do not run through the strait and there is little seismic activity in its area.
-The current morphology of the strait is characterized by two aquatic sills: Camarinal Sill, which is 284 m at its deepest point; and the deeper Espartel Sill farther west.
+The current morphology of the strait is characterized by two aquatic sills: the Camarinal Sill, which is 284 m at its deepest point, and the deeper Espartel Sill farther west.
 The narrowest part of the strait is located east of either sill, and it is considerably deeper than the sills.
 It is possible that these sills were formed after the flood through gravity-induced movement of neighbouring terrain.

 The Zanclean flood caused a major change in the environment of the Mediterranean basin; the continental "Lago Mare" facies was replaced by Zanclean deep sea deposits.
 The flood may have affected global climate, considering that the much smaller flood triggered when Lake Agassiz drained did result in a cold period.
 The hypothesized remote effects reached as far as the Loyalty Ridge next to New Caledonia in the Southern Hemisphere.

 Rising sea levels made the deeply incised Nile river become a ria as far inland as Aswan, some 900 km upstream from the modern coast.
-The Zanclean flood resulted in the final isolation of numerous Mediterranean islands such as Crete, resulting in speciation of animals found there.
-On the other hand, the formation of the Gibraltar Strait prevented land animals from crossing over between Africa and Europe.
-Further the reconnection allowed sea animals such as cetaceans and their ancestors and pinnipeds to colonize the Mediterranean from the Atlantic.
+The Zanclean flood resulted in the final isolation of numerous Mediterranean islands such as Crete and ecosystem disruption, resulting in speciation of plants and animals found there.
+On the other hand, the formation of the Strait of Gibraltar prevented land animals from crossing over between Africa and Europe.
+Further the reconnection allowed sea animals (cetaceans and their ancestors, pinnipeds and others) to colonize the Mediterranean from the Atlantic.

 Evidence of the flooding has been obtained on Zanclean-age sediments, both in boreholes and in sediments that were subsequently uplifted and raised above sea level.
 A sharp erosional surface separates the pre-Zanclean flood surface from the younger deposits, which are always marine in origin.

-The waters flooding into the Western Mediterranean probably overspilled into the Ionian Sea through Sicily and the Noto submarine canyon offshore Avola; the spillover flood had a magnitude comparable to the flood in the Strait of Gibraltar.
+The waters flooding into the Western Mediterranean probably overspilled into the Ionian Sea through Sicily and the Noto submarine canyon off Avola; the spillover flood had a magnitude comparable to the flood in the Strait of Gibraltar.
 The rates at which the Mediterranean filled during the flood were more than enough to trigger substantial induced seismicity.
-Resulting large landslides would have sufficed at creating large tsunamis with wave heights reaching 100 m, evidence of which has been found in the Algeciras Basin.
+Resulting large landslides would have sufficed to create large tsunamis with wave heights reaching 100 m, evidence of which has been found in the Algeciras Basin.
 The infilling of the basin created tectonic stresses, which would have influenced the development of the Apennine Mountains.